The Big Business Of Street Style Bait

 Certain bloggers like Bryanboy have recently come out against the pervasive borrowing and lending that creates the illusion that influencers are rich enough to afford all the outfits they wear, but Whittington still relies on pulling samples from showrooms to wear once and then return.
 “That’s nice that he has enough money to buy his own clothes, and he deserves all the money he works for, and his value is in that.
 But, I prefer to return it.
 I don’t want so much stuff.
 I know that I consume too much already.”
 Most emails in her inbox are requests to send her products, and she declines many more offers than she accepts, especially if there’s an expectation that a gift will come with an endorsement on her site.

-The smoke-and-mirrors illusion extends beyond just clothing — many influencers get their hotel and travel paid for too, which can save them quite a bit of money.
-Between food, accommodation and transportation, things add up: “You could spend $50k trying to go to all four cities,” Whittington says.
+The smoke and mirrors illusion extends beyond just clothing — many influencers get their hotel and travel paid for too, which can save them quite a bit of money.
+Between food, accommodations, and transportation, things add up: “You could spend $50k trying to go to all four cities,” Whittington says.

-To subsidise costs, many influencers exchange endorsements for trade, typically Instagramming vignettes from the hotel for a free week’s stay, or working with a brand on deeply engaging social content for a free flight.
-While some influencers are hesitant to acknowledge freebies, others like Bryanboy have made a habit of disclosing who pays for their travel — the FTC also stipulates that social media posts be clearly labelled as an #ad when an endorsement has been the result of a gift.
+To subsidize costs, many influencers exchange endorsements for trade, typically Instagramming vignettes from the hotel for a free week’s stay, or working with a brand on deeply engaging social content for a free flight.
+While some influencers are hesitant to acknowledge freebies, others like Bryanboy have made of habit of disclosing who paid for his travel — the FTC also stipulates that social media posts be clearly labeled as an #ad when an endorsement has been the result of a gift.
 While many influencers ignore this rule, the FTC proved that it could enforce the regulation when they fined Lord & Taylor in 2015 for improper disclosure.

 Advertisement

-“If people don’t know who you are, you can’t monetise it,” Whittington says of bloggers who show up to Fashion Week without actual invitations to shows.
+“If people don’t know who you are, you can’t monetize it.”
+Whittington says of bloggers who show up to Fashion Week without actual invitations to shows.
 “It’s a risk trying to come and just live off exposure.”
-Though the street style economy is a widely acknowledged facet of Fashion Week, it’s still considered tacky to indulge in it and, even worse, to beseech it.
+Though the street style economy is a widely acknowledged facet of Fashion Week, it’s still considered tacky to indulge in it, and even worse, to beseech it.
 The designers whose shows Whittington attends and is photographed outside have invited her, which gives her a reason to be there.
-Those without an invite sit on the lowest rung of the street style hierarchy.
+Those without an invite sit on the lowest rung on the street style hierarchy.

 Advertisement